XodoDocs/itext-legacy-tmc-techblog/html2pdf/tagmapping.md

 1. Create the layout object
 The first step is the most obvious one: If an HTML tag corresponds to an iText Layout object then at one point you have to make an iText Layout object.
 This is done through the ITagWorker interface.
 We'll dive into the TagWorkers later on in this post.
 2. Process children
-HTML2PDF processes the tags depth-first, meaning that if this tag has any child tags it will loop over all the child tags and go through this flow again with the child tags before finishing the flow for the current tag.
+HTML2PDF processes the tags depth-first: if this tag has any child tags it will loop over all the child tags and go through this flow again with the child tags before finishing the flow for the current tag.
 Meaning that if a child tag has more children, it will go over them as well, and so on.
 3. Apply the CSS
-Aftr processing the child tags, HTML2PDF will apply the CSS to the iText Layout object.
+After processing the child tags, HTML2PDF will apply the CSS to the iText Layout object.
 This is done through CSS Appliers.
 4. Return to the parent layout object
 The Layout object is now complete.
 It contains its child elements and its CSS is also applied.
 This object will now be returned to its parent tag for further handling.